vappiah/fst-manhattan-plot/README.md

-# fst-manhattan-plot
+# manhattan-plots
-This repo provides a tutorial on how to plot manhattan plots using Fixative index(fst) values in python
+This repo provides a tutorial on how to plot manhattan plots using Population genetics variation measures such as Fixative index(fst) and TajimaD,values in python